petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 To make it easier for your collaborators to get started, you can use a dev container.

+### Start with one big project instead of many small ones

+>The main thing is to keep the main thing the main thing.
+>
+>--Stephen Covey, _The 7 Habits of Highly Effective People_

+When defining the boundaries of your project, and creating a version control repository for it, it's better to start general with one big project than it is to start with a bunch of tiny sub-projects.

+This will allow you to keep files close to each other.
+The experimental data can live in the same repo as the figures, the manuscripts, and the

+### Minimize manual installations

 ## CI/CD: What is it?